alexandroid000/bounce/README.md

 Edit `app/Main.hs` and replace the `angs` and `map` variables with the list of bounce angles and map you want.
 See `src/Maps.hs` for examples of maps.
-This file is imported into Main so you can use any of those maps or add your own.
+This module is imported into Main so you can use any of those maps or add your own.

 If you edit `Main.hs` you'll need to run `stack build` again in the top level directory to recompile.